roman-milk/roman-milk.github.io/white-slut-wife-black-cock-fantasy.md

  "Buttttt, I, fuuuck," she babbled, her body and brain at war with each other and her body winning.

  He pulled out and asked firmly, as he stood up and moved to the side of the bed where my wife's head was, "Do you want my chocolate hammer or not?
 I have other white bitches that would love this in their white holes."
-Report_Story #2